NeedsAUsername/social-media/README.md

 # Current Goal:
 - Build a basic site, with users able to create posts and see all posts.
+- Use socket.io to enable real-time chat

 # ToDos:
+- Style the chat with user's name.
+- Enable use of emojis and pictures
+- Add user is typing...
+- Add user has joined the room, and user has left the room

 - Create Nav-bar to go to below pages
 Routes/Pages to create in React, with endpoints in Express API to fetch info:
 - User Page('/user'): Should show user's posts, with options to edit/delete.